lemadavid1234/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+    - Implmented a 'Become a Donor' button that allows the user to fill out a form with the designated game, their info, and amount they want to contribute.
 ## Video Walkthrough

 Here's a walkthrough of implemented features: